 “Muhammad is not the father of any of your men, but he is the Messenger of Allah and the last of the prophets.
 And Allah is Ever All‑Aware of everything.”
 (Quran 33:40)

 The Prophet stated categorically:

 “There will be no prophet after me.”
 (Saheeh Al-Bukhari, Saheeh Muslim)

-Previous Prophets were sent with laws and commandments specific to that people in that time.
-Prophet Muhammad, may Allah praise him, however was sent with a message applicable for all time, people and places; thus, there is no need for more Prophets to come.
+Previous prophets were sent with laws and commandments specific to that people in that time.
+Prophet Muhammad, may the mercy and blessings of Allah be upon him, however was sent with a message applicable for all time, people and places; thus, there is no need for more prophets to come.
 Another important reason is that some nations were sent more than one prophet due to the changes they introduced into the religion.
 Since God has promised that the teachings of Prophet Muhammad will never undergo change and will always be preserved in the original language in their primary sources – the Quran and Sunnah, there is no need for another prophet.
 In the cases of earlier prophets, scriptures were lost or their message became corrupted to the point that truth was hardly distinguishable from falsehood.
 The message of Prophet Muhammad is clear and preserved till the end of times.

 (3) Belief in the sound reports that have been narrated from the messengers.
 For instance, the teachings of Prophet Muhammad – the Sunnah - are preserved in the books of hadeeth.

 (4) Following the laws of the messenger who has been sent to us, the final prophet Muhammad, who was sent to all of humanity.
 Allah says:

 “But no, by your Lord, they can have no Faith, until they make you (O Muhammad) judge in all disputes between them, and find in themselves no resistance against your decisions, and accept (them) with full submission” (Quran 4:65)